THE FRIENDLY GARDEN CLUB of TRAVERSE CITY

 Michigan Garden Club Schools: In order to help our members learn more by continuing their education, we provide qualifying members' tuition to help defray the costs of attending these classes.

 Horticultural and Environmental concerns: We provide articles in our monthly newsletter on ways to promote horticultural knowledge and membership participation.
 We also provide ongoing support to the Traverse City Botanic Gardens and the Blue Star Memorial project.

 MGC & NGC Projects: We support the MI Garden Clubs, Inc. "POLLINATOR GARDENS" project to promote awareness of the importance of all pollinators, including the Black Swallowtail butterfly; the NGC "Penny for Pines" project, which raises funds for reforestation; and promoting NGC's essay contest for local high school students.

-Local Club Projects: Encouraging the development of local educational youth programs, such as the "Farm to School" program operated by TBA-ISD, the GTCD preschool educational programs, and providing scholarships for students from the Traverse City Agri-Science program to attend the Horticulture Dept. State Convention at MSU.
-We also gave grants to the Interlochen Public Library to help with the completion of their landscaping, The Children's House for completion of the Rain Water Collection project, "Saving Birds thru Habitat, plus many more.
-You can read more about these projects on the Events section of this website.
+Local Club Projects: These projects vary from year to year but our goal is to encourage the development of local educational youth programs, such as the "Farm to School" program operated by TBA-ISD, the GTCD preschool educational programs, and providing scholarships for students from the Traverse City Agri-Science program to attend the Horticulture Dept. State Convention at MSU.

 For more pictures of our projects and to get ideas for lovely flower arrangements, be sure to check our "Photo Gallery."